 He found that the pattern we see in which women are more likely to earn a bachelor’s degree is reversed among sexual minorities.
 Gay and bisexual men are more likely to report graduating than lesbian and bisexual women.
 In fact, they’re more likely to report graduating than heterosexual men and women as well.

 In contrast, sexual minority women were the least likely of all four groups to report graduating.

 Running some fancy numbers — it was pretty tricky because of the low numbers of sexual minority respondents — Fine concludes that what we are seeing is a pattern among sexual minority women that is statistically similar to heterosexual men and a pattern among sexual minority men that is statistically similar to heterosexual women.

 This is another great example of the importance of doing intersectional research.
 Sociologists use the term intersectionality to draw attention to the way that our identities — our race, gender, class, sexual orientation, immigration status, etc — never influence our lives in isolation from one another.
 They’re in cahoots.
 So, being female is one thing, but being a woman who sleeps with women is an entirely different thing, and being such a woman who lives in the country, carries a disability, or is a transnational migrant is entirely another.
 We’ve got a pretty interesting set of over 300 related posts at our intersectionality tag.
 Enjoy!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.